Convert to Dataset

 As long as the data is tabular, you can convert it to a dataset.
-This includes data loaded using Import Data, data created by using Enter Data Manually, data generated by code in custom modules, datasets transformed by using Apply Transformation, or datasets that were generated or modified by using Apply SQL Transformation.
+This includes data loaded through Import Data, data created through Enter Data Manually, or datasets transformed through Apply Transformation.

-In the Action dropdown list, indicate if you want to do any cleanup on the data before saving the dataset:
+In the Action drop-down list, indicate if you want to do any cleanup on the data before you save the dataset:

 None: Use the data as is.

-SetMissingValue: Specify a placeholder that is inserted in the dataset.
+SetMissingValue: Set a specific value to a missing value in the dataset.
 The default placeholder is the question mark character (?), but you can use the Custom missing value option to enter a different value.
 For example, if you enter Taxi for Custom missing value, then all instances of Taxi in the dataset will be changed to the missing value.

 ReplaceValues: Use this option to specify a single exact value to be replaced with any other exact value.
 You can replace missing values or custom values by setting the Replace method:

-obsused as a placeholder for missing values, you could specify a custom replacement operation using these options:
+obsused as a placeholder for missing values, you enter

-For New value, type the new value to replace the original string with.
-In this case, you might type
+obs.
+For New value, enter the new value to replace the original string with.

 Note that the ReplaceValues operation applies only to exact matches.
 For example, these strings would not be affected:

-Any module that takes a dataset as input can also take data in the CSV, TSV, or ARFF formats.
-Before any module code is executed, preprocessing of the inputs is performed, which is equivalent to running the Convert to Dataset module on the input.
+Any module that takes a dataset as input can also take data in the CSV file or the TSV file.
+Before any module code is run, the inputs are preprocessed.
+Preprocessing is equivalent to running the Convert to Dataset module on the input.

-You cannot convert from the SVMLight format to dataset.
+You can't convert from the SVMLight format to a dataset.

-When specifying a custom replace operation, the search and replace operation applies to complete values; partial matches are not allowed.
-For example, you can replace a 3 with a -1 or with 33, but you cannot replace a 3 in a two-digit number such as 35.
+When you're specifying a custom replace operation, the search-and-replace operation applies to complete values.
+Partial matches are not allowed.
+For example, you can replace a 3 with a -1 or with 33, but you can't replace a 3 in a two-digit number such as 35.

 For custom replace operations, the replacement will silently fail if you use as a replacement any character that does not conform to the current data type of the column.